d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-models-and-dataset.md

 bigram_vocab.token_freqs[:10]
 ```

 One thing is notable here.
-Out of the 10 most frequent word pairs, 9 are composed of stop words and only one is relevant to the actual book---"the time".
+Out of the ten most frequent word pairs, nine are composed of both stop words and only one is relevant to the actual book---"the time".
 Furthermore, let us see whether the trigram frequency behaves in the same manner.

 ```{.python .input}
 #@tab all